GiovanniHessel94/project-etibinario/README.md

 ETiBinario was developed after the first semester of college.
 It does binary conversion to base 2, 8 and 16.

-It main purpose was to apply the knowledge about binary conversion and to make a first android app.
+It main purpose was to apply the knowledge about binary conversion and to make my first android app.

 ## Author